57-year-old male transferred to long-term acute care (LTAC) facility for long-term ventilatory support and rehabilitation.

 T2Candida was negative, therefore micafungin was discontinued after only a single dose.

 Blood and sputum cultures demonstrated ‘no growth’ after 48 hours.
 Urine culture was positive for VRE, so vancomycin was switch to linezolid on day 3 of antimicrobial therapy.
-Patient completed a course of antibacterials x 10 days total.
+The patient completed a course of antibacterials x 10 days total.